brittneyleighb/java-for-haters/java-for-the-haters.md

 *Remember: You chose this.
 Nobody forced you to learn Java.*

-# Java for Haters: Chapters 9-10
-## Arrays and Collections - Multiple Choice Questions About Your Life Choices

-*"In which we discover that Java has 47 ways to store multiple things, and somehow all of them are both too simple and too complicated."*

 ---

 ## Chapter 9: Arrays - Java's Tribute to C, But Worse

 Welcome to arrays!
-Java looked at C's arrays and said, "These are almost perfect, but what if we made them more verbose and added some runtime surprises?"
+Java looked at C's arrays and said, "These are almost perfect, but what if we made them even more verbose and added some runtime surprises?"

 ### Declaring Arrays: The Syntax That Broke a Thousand Keyboards